Pfizer and BioNTech Receive Authorization in the European Union for COVID-19 Vaccine

 IMPORTANT SAFETY INFORMATION FROM U.S. FDA EMERGENCY USE AUTHORIZATION PRESCRIBING INFORMATION:

-Vaccination providers must report Adverse Events in accordance with the Fact Sheet to VAERS at [url="]https%3A%2F%2Fvaers.hhs.gov%2Freportevent.html[/url] or by calling 1-800-822-7967.
+- Vaccination providers must report Adverse Events in accordance with the Fact Sheet to VAERS at https://vaers.hhs.gov/reportevent.html or by calling 1-800-822-7967.
 The reports should include the words “Pfizer-BioNTech COVID-19 Vaccine EUA” in the description section of the report.

-Please see Emergency Use Authorization (EUA) Fact Sheet for Healthcare Providers Administering Vaccine (Vaccination Providers ) including Full EUA Prescribing Information available at [url="]www.cvdvaccine.com[/url].
+Please see Emergency Use Authorization (EUA) Fact Sheet for Healthcare Providers Administering Vaccine (Vaccination Providers) including Full EUA Prescribing Information available at www.cvdvaccine.com.

 About Pfizer: Breakthroughs That Change Patients’ Lives